tdkehoe/triggerable-firebase-functions-with-angular/README.md

 Install the dependencies.

 You should now have a subdirectory `functions`.
+This subdirectory has its own `package.json` and `tsconfig.json`.

-open `functions/package.json` and change:
+Open `functions/package.json` and change:

 ```js
 "main": "lib/index.js",